erebboah/enc4_mouse/README.md

 - [Gastrocnemius data table](https://github.com/erebboah/ENC4_Mouse_SingleCell/blob/master/snrna/ref/gastrocnemius_minimal_metadata.tsv)
 - [C2C12 data table](https://github.com/erebboah/ENC4_Mouse_SingleCell/blob/master/snrna/ref/c2c12_minimal_metadata.tsv)

-Note: All Parse experiments were done at the Mortazavi lab while all 10x multiome experiments were done at the Snyder lab, from nuclei isolation to sequencing.
+Note: All Parse snRNA-seq experiments were done at the Mortazavi lab while all 10x multiome experiments were done at the Snyder lab, from nuclei isolation to sequencing.

 ### Pre-processing
 1. [step1_get_data.sh](https://github.com/erebboah/ENC4_Mouse_SingleCell/blob/master/snrna/scripts/step1_get_data.sh) fetches **unfiltered sparse gene count matrix of all reads** tar.gz files from the ENCODE portal using the batch download script `xargs -L 1 curl -O -J -L < files.txt` for [Parse](https://github.com/erebboah/ENC4_Mouse_SingleCell/blob/master/snrna/ref/encode_parse_scrna_files.txt) and [10x](https://github.com/erebboah/ENC4_Mouse_SingleCell/blob/master/snrna/ref/encode_10x_scrna_files.txt) separately.
 The tar folders are unzipped in `counts_parse` or `counts_10x` with the ENCODE "ENCFF" filename ID as the folder name.
 There are 40 10x folders and 436 Parse folders. **Unzipping the data requires 39G of space for Parse, 32G for 10x.** Next [get_counts_parse.R](https://github.com/erebboah/ENC4_Mouse_SingleCell/blob/master/snrna/scripts/get_counts_parse.R) is called to merge Parse data by experimental batch across file IDs and filter the resulting counts matrices by gene biotypes and for nuclei > 500 UMI, which are saved as sparse matrices and tsv files for genes and barcodes in the `scrublet` folder.
 Finally [get_counts_10x.R](https://github.com/erebboah/ENC4_Mouse_SingleCell/blob/master/snrna/scripts/get_counts_10x.R) reads in 10x data by file ID and filters the counts matrices by gene biotypes and for nuclei > 0 UMI for ambient RNA removal.
 The sparse matrices and tsv files for genes and barcodes are saved in the same file ID folder in `counts_10x`.